volks73/panser/README.md

 }
 ```

 Data can be sent to a network device using the [nc](https://linux.die.net/man/1/nc) command.
 The JSON will be transcoded to size-based framed MessagePack and streamed to the server at the IP address and TCP port used with the `nc` command.
-This was actually the primary motivation for creating the `panser` application.
+This was actually the primary motivation for creating the Panser application.

 ```bash
 $ echo '{"bool":true,"numeber":1.234}' | panser --sized-output | nc 127.0.0.1 1234
 ```

-Interestingly, panser can be used in conjunction with the [wsta](https://github.com/esphen/wsta) application to send and receive data from a web socket server.
+Interestingly, Panser can be used in conjunction with the [wsta](https://github.com/esphen/wsta) application to send and receive data from a web socket server.

 ```bash
 $ ehco '{"bool":true}' | panser | wsta 127.0.0.1:1234 | panser -f msgpack -t json